 Who can benefit?

 Everyone.
 Your sexual orientation or marital status is irrelevant - relationship problems transcend such considerations.
-Sometimes those in a relationship have no idea how to communicate effectively.
+Sometimes those in a relationship - whether straight, gay or from an ethnic community - have no idea how to communicate effectively.
 Starting a process of counselling can often be of help; showing people how to listen is a big part of it.
 Therapy is both a practical and creative process and potentially, a transformative one.

 How do I go about making an appointment?